Gather Amazon S3 bucket info using Amazon SDK service integrations - Amazon Step Functions

 To distinguish from the Standard machine you created earlier, name the Express state machine as Gather-S3-Bucket-Info-Express.

-2. On the State machines page, choose Gather-S3-Bucket-Info-Express.
+2. On the Gather-S3-Bucket-Info-Standard page, choose Start execution.